Sammygarch/school_algorithms/README.md

 =======

-- A function that calculates power from energy and time
-- A function that calculates energy from power and time
-- A function that calculates time from power and energy
-- A function that uses Pythagorean theorem to calculate the hypotenuse of a right-angled triangle
-- A function that uses Pythagorean theorem to calculate a leg of a right-angled triangle
-- A function that calculates the area of a triangle
-- A function that calculates the area of a trapezium
-- A function that calculates the area of a circle
-- A function that calculates the volume of a right rectangle pyramid
-- A function that calculates the circumference of a circle
+**-
+-
+-
+-
+-
+-
+-
+-
+-
+-** A function that calculates power from energy and time **-
+-
+-
+-
+-
+-
+-
+-
+-
+-** A function that calculates energy from power and time **-
+-
+-
+-
+-
+-
+-
+-
+-
+-** A function that calculates time from power and energy **-
+-
+-
+-
+-
+-
+-
+-
+-
+-** A function that uses Pythagorean theorem to calculate the hypotenuse of a right-angled triangle **-
+-
+-
+-
+-
+-
+-
+-
+-
+-**A function that uses Pythagorean theorem to calculate a leg of a right-angled triangle **-
+-
+-
+-
+-
+-
+-
+-
+-
+-** A function that calculates the area of a triangle **-
+-
+-
+-
+-
+-
+-
+-
+-
+-** A function that calculates the area of a trapezium **-
+-
+-
+-
+-
+-
+-
+-
+-
+-** A function that calculates the area of a circle **-
+-
+-
+-
+-
+-
+-
+-
+-
+-** A function that calculates the volume of a right rectangle pyramid **-
+-
+-
+-
+-
+-
+-
+-
+-
+-** A function that calculates the circumference of a circle

 #### **To import**:
 ```